nanoporetech/dorado/DEV.md

 ```

 ### OSX
-Building on OSX has been tested with the Ninja Generator.

-On OSX, version 2.69 of autoconf is required.
+On OSX, version 2.69 of autoconf is required:

 ```bash
 brew uninstall autoconf # not necessary if autoconf is not already installed